CrushaKRool/ut2k4_mut_onslaught-score-normalizer/README.md

 # Usage
 You can simply activate it like any other Mutator through the game UI.

-If you are a server administrator and don't want your server to become non-standard from using a Mutator that is not on the whitelist, you may also simple add this as a ServerActor:
+If you are a server administrator and don't want your server to become non-standard from using a Mutator that is not on the whitelist, you may also simply add this as a ServerActor:

     [Engine.GameEngine]
     ...